Riaankleinhans/dewaldt-practise-repo/Help/how to install VsCode.md

 ## To install extensions from within Visual Studio:

-1.From Extensions > Manage Extensions, find the extension you want to install. (you can search in the Search window Python.)
+1. From Extensions > Manage Extensions, find the extension you want to install. (you can search in the Search window Python.)

-2.Select Download.
+2. Select Download.
 The extension is scheduled for install.